sjsu-library/unionist/_items/unionist--image-0328.md

 relatedText: unionist--text-0035
 relatedTextIssue: 1833-08-08 p02.21
 filename:
-caption: While the pigeon meme for synonyms is always fun, the birds need to brush up on their grammar.
-And I do believe that Charles Burleigh was asking if the Hartford newspaper was an inveterate liar, or just an accidental one, in this riposte to their coverage.
+caption: While the pigeon meme for synonyms is always fun, these birds need to brush up on their grammar.
+Charles Burleigh, I do believe, was asking if the Hartford newspaper was an inveterate liar, or just an accidental one, in this riposte to their coverage.
 order: '739'